 At Morningstar, billing and cash applications are managed in Oracle.
 However, like many companies, Morningstar still maintained a rather manual collections process.
 The team of two relied on a spreadsheet to track aging accounts, and one accounts receivable specialist spent much of their time emailing customers one by one.
 With a shared service center overseas, it was important to find a solution that was easy to implement and easy to integrate with Oracle.

-D&B CoAction Receivables Management has helped streamline the company’s collections process, and the automated reminder emails have been particularly helpful to standardize the process globally.
+Receivables Intelligence has helped streamline the company’s collections process, and the automated reminder emails have been particularly helpful to standardize the process globally.
 During implementation, the Dun & Bradstreet team worked with Morningstar to create tailored workflows that made the most sense for each business unit and subsidiary in each country – and each customer.
 For example, in one country a reminder email is sent five days after the payment due date is missed; in another country, the reminder email is sent sooner.
 Certain key clients that require a more personal touch do not receive an automated reminder email at the beginning of collections process.

 Moving from Manual to Automated Processes